AlanWendorff/membrane-frontend-cc/README.md

 ### Result of the Quiz

-Once the survey ends an overview will be apper with all the answers and below this there will be a submit button.
+Once the survey ends an overview will be appear with all the answers and below this there will be a submit button.
-This button allow the user to submit the responses to the blockchain so that they can be validated and receive a reward in return.
+This button allows the user to submit the responses to the blockchain so that they can be validated and receive a reward in return.
-After you press the button metamask shows up requesting transaction confirmation, wich may take a while.
+After you press the button Metamask shows up requesting transaction confirmation, which may take a while.

 ![submit](https://github.com/AlanWendorff/membrane-frontend-cc/assets/62715512/27a01d1d-1da6-4879-b87f-3f37a9631243)